 By: Erik Kane | On: October 30, 2018

 I was born and raised in the heart of the Great Lakes region, where steel used to reign supreme.
 When I think of a steel mill I get images of gray skies, rusty columns, and billowing smokestacks swirling through my mind.
 Something about the steel industry evokes a post-apocalyptic atmosphere.
 It could be because the industry itself is so rugged and hot and dirty.
 Maybe it’s because I wasn’t around during its heyday, and have seen my share of hulking shuttered mills.
 One thing is for sure, the steel industry in the United States isn’t the force that it once was, and what we have today has changed a great deal.
 Technology and market demand has transformed the competitive landscape and is making the towering blast furnaces of old less and less common.
+Steel industry trends: let’s take a closer look at what’s going on.

 The Old Way